aiidalab/aiidalab-qe/docs/source/installation/aiidalab/aiidalab_launch.rst

    The following steps require a local installation of `Docker`_.

 `AiiDAlab launch`_ is a thin Docker wrapper which takes care of all the prerequisites to run the AiiDAlab Docker image.
-To use AiiDAlab launch you will have to
+To use AiiDAlab launch, you will have to

 #.
 Install AiiDAlab launch with `pipx <https://pypa.github.io/pipx/installation/>`_ (**recommended**):